WHAT IS THE MOSCOW METHOD (MoSCoW Prioritization)?

 DON’T START FROM SCRATCH – USE OUR TEMPLATE!

-We hope that our article will help you better organize your system requirements and prepare complete Requirements Table.
+We hope that our article will help you better organize your system requirements and prepare a complete Requirements Table.
 We also know, that this is not an easy task, you need to think about various aspects (from business requirements to technology).
 It is especially hard when you do that the first time without a good example.
 But actually, why do that without an example?…

 Below we prepared a generic template that you might consider using when defining requirements for any business systems.
 We included ~90 requirements divided into the following groups: